thenew/views/posts/moooi-postmortem.md

 <h2 data-content='6725 commits the Parents'>6725 commits the Parents</h2>

-Development began in May 2019, the v1.0 of the redesign went live in November 2019, and we've rolled out 143 new versions since then.
-The development team was most often composed of three people, but up to eight developers participated in the project, producing over 400 merge requests and 6725 commits.
+Development began in May 2019, the v1.0 of the redesign went live in November 2019, and we’ve rolled out 143 new versions since then. [editor’s note: over 300 versions now]
+The development team was most often composed of three people, but up to eight developers participated in the project, producing over 400 merge requests and 6725 commits. [over 600 MR and 8500 commits today]
 The React application now includes 227 components.
-478 additional fields have been added to WordPress (with the essential ACF plugin).
+478 additional fields have been added to WordPress (with the essential [ACF plugin](https://www.advancedcustomfields.com/)).

 [![](/assets/moooi-postmortem/moooi_design_system.jpg)](/assets/moooi-postmortem/moooi_design_system.jpg)

 In addition to the classic features of an ecommerce website, you can create mood boards with product photos, you can download 3D files of many products.
 We also designed [Milan salone](https://moooi.com/a-life-extraordinary), a campaign site to make up for the *Salone del Mobile* in Milan, postponed to next year.
 It was developed in six weeks by two developers, starting at the same time as the lockdown; for more details, we wrote [a case study](https://www.awwwards.com/case-study-moooi-a-life-extraordinary.html).

 Just a note on designers who, I think, have an even more crucial role than us, developers, to make sure websites are as accessible as possible.
 Close collaboration is also a key to success.
 Designs of the site, emails and social networks, the design system and a digital brand guidelines were created on [Figma](https://www.figma.com) with the [Able](https://www.figma.com/community/plugin/734693888346260052/Able-%E2%80%93-Friction-free-accessibility) plug-in.
 You can watch a [presentation](https://www.youtube.com/watch?v=m6J6e0Dj91Q) by my colleague Margot Gabel on this project, from her point of view as a designer, although she also talk about development issues.

 [![](/assets/moooi-postmortem/moooi_tech.jpg)](/assets/moooi-postmortem/moooi_tech.jpg)

 I must confess that doing things well takes more time and requires to learn knowledge and skills, which is why asking help from experts, at least occasionally, is essential.
 Accessibility should not be seen as a feature but as a requirement.
 Accessibility cannot be an obstacle to creativity.

-By not approaching the WCAG guidelines as constraints but as a chance to learn more about our users, we were able to stay true to our principle of always pushing the boundaries of the industry and delivering an extraordinary experience.
+By not approaching the <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> guidelines as constraints but as a chance to learn more about our users, we were able to stay true to our principle of always pushing the boundaries of the industry and delivering an extraordinary experience.

 Fin <span class="end"></span>